-In determining fair value, Lineage utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible, and also considers counterparty credit risk in its assessment of fair value.
+In determining fair value, Lineage utilizes a Black-Scholes pricing model that maximizes the use of observable inputs and minimize the use of unobservable inputs to the extent possible, and also considers counterparty credit risk in its assessment of fair value.
 The significant unobservable inputs used in the fair value measurement of the Company's Level 3 Cell Cure warrant liabilities are volatility and share value.
 A significant increase or decrease in these Level 3 inputs could result in a significantly higher or lower fair value measurements.